DevertNet/bitcoin-predict-backend/README.md

 # bitcoin-predict-backend

 Fetch news articles and rate them with the help of chatgpt.
-Provide a api for bitcoin-predict-frontend.
+Provide a api for bitcoin-predict-frontend (https://github.com/DevertNet/bitcoin-predict-frontend).

 tl/dr: A little further down I have documented my results with the tool.
 Maybe that's enough for one or the other ;)